It’s difficult to be positive around your kids when you’re dealing with your own issues, like anger, sadness and loneliness.

 - Attend their sporting events/dance classes/plays

-- Write to them, send them emails or ring them on the phone
+- Write to them, send them emails or ring them on the phone.

-Continue to show your love and support
+Continue to show your love and support once separated

-Children often blame themselves for their parents' separation.
-Because they are often too young to understand adult relationships, they sometimes feel that there must be something wrong with them that caused the separation.
+Children often blame themselves for their parents’ separation.
+Because they are often too young to understand adult relationships, they sometimes feel that there must be something wrong with them which caused the separation.
 It is especially important to remind your kids how much you love them by giving them lots of hugs and reassurance.
-Tell them clearly that they are not responsible for the separation and that even though you can't spend as much time with them as before, you love them just as much.
+Tell them clearly that they are not responsible for the separation and that even though you can’t spend as much time with them as before, you love them just as much.

 Develop a shared parenting plan